13 best card games for PC, console & mobile in 2023, Hearthstone, MtG Arena & more

 • Release date: May 2020

-Remember we mentioned Slay The Spire inspired a wave of rogue-lite card battlers?
+You know how gamers often say Slay the Spire inspired a wave of rogue-lite card battlers?
 Monster Train proudly wears that influence on its demonic sleeve, but it takes things on the road - or more specifically, on the rails.

 As the name suggests, Monster Train takes place on a railway vehicle barrelling toward Hell to keep its flames lit, under siege from heavenly enemies looking to finish the war once and for all.